-The MySQL Locate function is one of the String Function, which is used to find the first occurrence of a substring in a string expression, and returns the index value.
+The MySQL Locate function is one of the String Function, which is useful to find the first occurrence of a substring in a string expression and returns the index value.

-In this article we will show you, How to write String Locate in MySQL to find the index position with an example.
+Let me show you how to write String Locate in MySQL to find the index position with an example.

 MySQL String Locate Syntax

 The basic syntax of string Locate in MySQL is as shown below: